Austrians Vote With Far Right In Sight Of Historic Win - UrduPoint

 "The FPOe mainly stirs up fears and never has anything constructive to contribute," researcher Theres Friesacher, 29, told AFP after voting in Vienna, citing corruption scandals that have frequently engulfed the party.

-Long a political force in Austria, the FPOe's first government involvement in 2000 under the conservatives set off widespread protests and sanctions from Brussels.
+Long a political force in Austria, the FPOe's first government with the conservatives in 2000 set off widespread protests and sanctions from Brussels.

 Since then, far-right parties have been on the rise throughout Europe, with outgoing governments largely on the defence after a series of crises, including the Covid pandemic and Russia's invasion of Ukraine.

-"This time it will be different, this time, we're going to come out on top in this election.
-This time, we will succeed," Kickl told a throng of cheering supporters in front of Vienna's main cathedral on Friday.
+At the FPOe's final campaign event in front of Vienna's main cathedral on Friday, Kickl was cheered on by his many supporters.

+Among the crowd, cafe manager Walter Gerhard Piranty told AFP that he was intrigued by Kickl's "asceticism", saying he was "a major exception" among politicians "who are generally debauched or corrupt".

-In his speech, he once again slammed EU sanctions against Russia, espoused the far-right concept of "remigration" that calls for expelling people of non-European ethnic backgrounds deemed to have failed to integrate, and raged against the outgoing government.
+In his speech, Kickl slammed EU sanctions against Russia, espoused the far-right concept of "remigration" that calls for expelling people of non-European ethnic backgrounds deemed to have failed to integrate, and raged against the outgoing government.

 During the height of the 2015 migrant crisis, Austria -- alongside Germany and Sweden -- was one of the preferred destinations for refugees, and has been ever since.